LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/configure-ios-sdk.md

 }
 ```

-**Note**: When ViewController Mode is used, on the Navigation Bar Back Button, you can simply call **LPMessagingSDK.instance.removeConversation(self.conversationQuery!)**.
+When ViewController Mode is used, on the Navigation Bar Back Button, you can simply call `LPMessagingSDK.instance.removeConversation(self.conversationQuery!)`.

-{:.important}
-You must customize your Customer Experience Survey before initializing a conversation (calling **LPMessagingSDK.instance.showAgentConversation()**).
+You must customize your Customer Experience Survey before initializing a conversation (calling `LPMessagingSDK.instance.showAgentConversation()`).

-1. Get the object containing the default configurations:
+* Get the object containing the default configurations:

    ```swift
    let configuration = LPConfig.defaultConfiguration